Assessing Relational Quantum Mechanics: Assessment of Relational Quantum Mechanics

 It is important to keep in mind that the conceptual problems of standard quantum mechanics do not end with the above mentioned ambiguities regarding the dynamics.
-The framework is also problematic as a physical theory because it lacks ontological clarity.
+The framework is also problematic as a realist physical theory because it lacks ontological clarity (see \cite{maudlin2018ontological} for a illuminating discussion about this last notion).
 That is, the framework does not allow for it to be interpreted as providing a description of the world it is supposed to portray.
-This might be acceptable if all one wants is a tool to make predictions in suitable experimental settings, but is untenable if one aims at constructing a complete, fundamental physical theory.\footnote{One could argue that the stance on the conceptual problems of quantum mechanics described in the last pages is only a point of view, as valid as many others.
-However, a demand of clarity, precision or self-consistency in a physical theory is not a negotiable ``point of view'' that one can simply decide not to adhere to.} In this section, we explore how RQM fares as a solution to the problems mentioned in the previous paragraphs; in the next, we return to these ontological issues and analyze them in connection with RQM.
+This might be acceptable if all one wants is a tool to make predictions in suitable experimental settings, but is untenable if one aims at constructing a complete, fundamental physical theory.
+It is true that, by adopting an empiricist or a pragmatist position (see, e.g., \cite{vanFraassen2001} or \cite{Healey2012QuantumTA}), the requirement of ontological clarity is relaxed.
+However, Rovelli explicitly intends RQM to be given a realist reading, so the demand for ontological clarity remains.\footnote{One could argue that the stance on the conceptual problems of quantum mechanics described in the last pages is only a point of view, as valid as many others.
+However, a demand of clarity, precision or self-consistency in a realist physical theory is not a negotiable ``point of view'' that one can simply decide not to adhere to.}

+In this section, we explore how RQM fares as a solution to the problems mentioned in the previous paragraphs; in the next, we return to these ontological issues and analyze them in connection with RQM.